-Legend: × not suitable suitable suitable with conditions Denomination Species Suitability Comments Holland Tulipa L. × Holland is renowned to produce tulips and the word should not be used alone.
-Mystery of Holland Tulipa L. ?
+Legend: not suitable ✓ suitable √ 1 suitable with conditions Denomination Species Suitability Comments Holland Tulipa L. × Holland is renowned for the production of tulips and the word should not be used alone.
+Mystery of Holland Tulipa L. √!
 The proposal is suitable provided that the variety is bred in Holland.

-Legend: 🗴 not suitable ✓ suitable V suitable with conditions Denomination Species Suitability Comments Gouda Tulipa L. ✓ Gouda has no particular reputation for the production of tulips.
+Gouda Tulipa L. ✓ Gouda has no particular reputation for the production of tulips.
 The denomination is suitable even if the variety is not bred in the Netherlands.
-Spain Tulipa L. \checkmark Spain has no reputation to produce Tulips.
+Spain Tulipa L. ✓ Spain has no reputation for the production of Tulips.
 The proposal is suitable.
-Spirit of Spain Capsicum annuum L. The proposal is suitable provided that the variety is bred in Spain.
-Tulipa L. ✓ Spain has no reputation to produce tulips.
+Spirit of Spain Capsicum annuum L. √!
+The proposal is suitable provided that the variety is bred in Spain.

+Legend: not suitable √ suitable √! suitable with conditions Denomination Species Suitability Comments Tulipa L. ✓ Spain has no reputation for the production of tulips.
 The variety can be bred in another country.
-Castilla Capsicum annuum L. × 'Castilla' is neither a PGI/PDO and can refer to the regions of "Castilla y León" or to "Castilla La Mancha".
-Castilla y Léon has acquired reputation for the production of peppers.
-In view of this fact, and of the tendency that some Spanish citizens may have to cut names short (e.g.: from "Castilla y León" to "Castilla"), professional experts are likely to immediately think of the region "Castilla y León" when confronted with the denomination 'Castilla'.
+Castilla Capsicum annuum L. 'Castilla' is neither a PGI/PDO and can refer to the regions of "Castilla y León" or to "Castilla La Mancha".
+Castilla y Léon has acquired reputation for the production of peppers In view of this fact, and of the tendency that some Spanish citizens may have to cut names short (e.g.: from "Castilla y León" to "Castilla"), professional experts are likely to immediately think of the region "Castilla y León" when confronted with the denomination 'Castilla'.
 On the opposite hand, where a link cannot be established between a variety and a particular region, the denomination can serve to identify a particular variety and can thus be accepted.
 A case-by-case analysis based on the cited "link element" must be carried out.
 Fresno-Benavente Capsicum annuum L. × Fresno-Benavente is a PGI and cannot be part of a variety denomination for a pepper variety.

-3. A variety denomination shall be considered to cause its users difficulties as regards recognition or reproduction in the following cases:

-3.1 It consists of a single letter or numeral or numerals only, except where this is an established practice for designating varieties such as in the case of inbred lines or of similarly specific types of varieties;
+- 3. A variety denomination shall be considered to cause its users difficulties as regards recognition or reproduction in the following cases: - 3.1 It consists of a single letter or numeral or numerals only, except where this is an established practice for designating varieties such as in the case of inbred lines or of similarly specific types of varieties;